crmackay/med.hbsgrupos.org/_posts/2014-11-04-belated-update.md

 comments: true
 ---

-# Updates: as posted by Dr. Lawrence Loh to the [MedCollab](http://lists.hbsgrupos.org/listinfo.cgi/medcollab-hbsgrupos.org)
+## Updates: as posted by Dr. Lawrence Loh to the [MedCollab](http://lists.hbsgrupos.org/listinfo.cgi/medcollab-hbsgrupos.org) email list

+"
 Dear friends -

 How time flies.
 Can't believe that it is now almost a year since our initial meeting at Worcester in February last year.
 In the intervening time we have seen more groups in and out of La Romana - our own group visiting in August this year.
 We have had many successes in 2014, including: